-Unless your business is providing technical support, dealing with technical issues is probably not your favorite thing.
-Plus it can be (and usually is) a huge time suck!
+Unless your business provides technical support, dealing with technical issues is probably not your favorite thing.
+Plus, it can be (and usually is) a huge time suck!

-You know what I mean.
-Things like setting up webinars, creating shopping cart links, resolving WordPress plug-in conflicts.
-All those techy things that have to be done, but which bog you down and waste your time.
+You know what I’m talking about.
+Things like setting up new landing pages, setting up products in your shopping cart, resolving WordPress plug-in conflicts, etc. All those techy things that have to be done but bog you down and waste your time.